ananyashri/HeartDiseasePredictor/README.md

 ## Heart Disease Predictor

-Uses AI to predict the likelihood of contracting a heart disease based off of user's medical data
+Uses AI to predict whether a user has heart disease based off of user's medical data, using various ML models.

 Ananya
+Aditya